-Also keep in mind that, if itemizing no longer will save you tax because of the increased standard deduction, you might benefit from "bunching" donations into alternating years so that your total itemized deductions in those years would then surpass your standard deduction.
+If in general itemizing no longer will save you tax because of the increased standard deduction, you might benefit from "bunching" donations into alternating years so that your total itemized deductions in those years would then surpass your standard deduction.
 You can then itemize just in those years.